jacecotton/tcds/scripts/WebComponent/README.md

 }
 ```

-`parts` is a public store that is lazily populated (to reduce unnecessary DOM queries).
+`parts` is a memoized public store that is lazily populated (to reduce unnecessary DOM queries).
 If there are multiple elements of the same `part`, they will be listed as an array.

 This is an optional convenience.
 Alternatively, as [`mountedCallback` occurs after first render](#lifecycle), you can always query the `shadowRoot` to access any element in the rendered result.